-The first thing to do is run a cleaning cycle on your laser printer.
-This will automatically clean your transfer rollers.
+To address laser printer streaks, the first step is to run a cleaning cycle on your laser printer.
+This will automatically clean the transfer rollers.

-You will need to clean the pickup tray rollers manually with rubbing alcohol and a clean, lint-free cloth.
+However, you will also need to manually clean the pickup tray rollers using rubbing alcohol and a clean, lint-free cloth.

 Why Does My Printer Keep Jamming?